NiallBunting/niallbunting.github.io/_posts/2020-06-15-common-fixes-for-sadness.markdown

 These hormones can be boosted by spending time with people you love and building relationships and trust<sup>[[source]][oxytocin1]</sup>.

 You can also boost your levels by helping others.
-If you see someone struggling, help them out—it may be just what you need to boost your mood<sup>[[source]][oxytocin2]</sup>.
+If you see someone struggling, help them out, it may be just what you need to boost your mood<sup>[[source]][oxytocin2]</sup>.

 ### Endorphins